kulksaur/DjangoReact/README.md

 # DjangoReact
-<h2> CRUD Operations application for Posts using Django-framework and React.js </h2>
+<h2> CRUD application for Posts using Django-framework and React.js </h2>

 <p> For the Designing purposes I have used Antd Library which is very popular for styling react apps, having a bunch of features in it </p>